-People have experienced anaphylaxis (severe, life-threatening allergic reaction) and angioneurotic edema (swelling) following Humira administration.
+People have experienced anaphylaxis (severe, life-threatening allergic reaction) and angioedema (swelling) following Humira administration.

-In clinical trials of Humira in adults, patients suffered allergic reactions, including allergic rash, anaphylaxis and urticarial (skin rash).
+In clinical trials of Humira in adults, patients suffered allergic reactions, including allergic rash, anaphylaxis and urticaria (skin rash).

-In a study of Humira in children with Juvenile Idiopathic Arthritis, 6 percent of patients suffered allergic reactions — including allergic rash — within the first 48 weeks of treatment.
-About 5 percent of patients in a study of Humira in children with Crohn’s disease suffered allergic reactions.
+In a study of Humira in children with Juvenile Idiopathic Arthritis, 6% of patients suffered allergic reactions — including allergic rash — within the first 48 weeks of treatment.
+About 5% of patients in a study of Humira in children with Crohn’s disease suffered allergic reactions.

 Signs of a serious allergic reaction include hives, trouble breathing, and swelling of the face, eyes, lips or mouth.
 Patients should call their doctor or get medical help immediately if they experience symptoms of an allergic reaction.